jguegant/tech.blog/content/C++/sfinae-introduction.md

 	// Will be replace by a good compiler by:
 	// int i = 120;

-**constexpr** gave birth to two pre-defined types in the STL: **std::true_type** & **std::false_type**.
+**constexpr** increased the usage of **std::true_type** & **std::false_type** from the STL.
 As their name suggest, these types encapsulate a constexpr boolean "true" and a constrexpr boolean "false".
 Their most important property is that a class or a struct can inherit from them.
 For instance:

 	:::c++
 	struct testStruct : std::true_type { }; // Inherit from the true type.